 - Submitted as part of the Graduate School on-line application

-Submit ONE audio file via email to the Graduate Services Coordinator as an .mp3 wherein you provide a recording of yourself doing the following in the target language (French or Spanish):
+- ubmit ONE audio file as part of the admissions application (mp3 or wav) wherein you provide a recording of yourself doing the following in the target language (French or Spanish):

 - A 30-second introduction of yourself (not to be something written that you are reading).